prof-rossetti/internet-technologies/exercises/express-app/checkpoints/1-generation.md

 ## Repository Setup

 First create a new repository on GitHub and call it something like "my-express-app".
-Include a README file and a "Node" flavored ".gitignore" file (choosing "Node" from the dropdown).
+Include a README file and a ".gitignore" file (choosing "Node" from the dropdown).

 Use GitHub Desktop to "clone" or download the repo onto your local computer, for example onto the Desktop.
 Navigate there from the command-line: